 We noticed that you're using an unsupported browser.
 The TripAdvisor website may not display properly.We support the following browsers: Windows: Internet Explorer, Mozilla Firefox, Google Chrome.
 Mac: Safari.

-All reviews book shop david hockney jonathan silver titus salt old mill top floor outdoor clothing well worth a visit art shop espresso bar for sale kitchen shop art materials retail outlets home shop world heritage site on display great place to visit early music shop
+All reviews book shop david hockney jonathan silver titus salt old mill the ground floor outdoor clothing well worth a visit art shop espresso bar for sale art materials home shop world heritage site on display great place to visit early music shop

 Not a huge lot to see.
 We did the entire building and the surrounding area in probably less than two hours, taking our time.
 Then we moved on to the BBC Museum which is not far away.
 We were staying in a Hotel in the centre...
 More